-The Isaac Winslow House was built circa 1699 for the Hon.
-Isaac Winslow (1671–1738) at the place named “Careswell” after their family home “Kerswell” in Worcestershire, England.
-This was the third house built on land granted to Gov. Edward Winslow (1595–1655) in the 1630s who erected the first homestead.
+The Isaac Winslow House was built circa 1699 for the Honorable Isaac Winslow (1671 - 1738) at the place name "Careswell," so called after the Winslow family's ancient estate "Kerswell" in Worcestershire, England.
+The house was the third to be built on land granted in the 1630s to Mayflower passenger and governor of Plymouth Colony, Edward Winslow, who erected the first homestead.

-Virtually untouched by modernization, the house passed through several more ownerships by Charles and Ezra Wright, Tilden Ames, and lastly Nathan Holbrook who in 1920 sold to three local residents interested in restoring the property: Edward Ford, John Gutterson, and Edgar Sherrill.
-They called themselves the Winslow Associates, and the Historic Winslow House Association was born.
-From that day forward, the restoration and preservation of this classic first period colonial mansion that embodies this nation’s early history has been a labor of love for those who have persevered over the years to present is as seen today.
+Still virtually untouched by modernization, the original house does not have running water or electricity.
+The restoration and preservation of this classic first period colonial mansion that embodies this nation’s early history has been a labor of love for those who have persevered over the years to present it as seen today.